edgelesssys/constellation/docs/docs/architecture/attestation.md

 ## References

-[^1]: Linux IMA produces runtime measurements of user space binaries.
+[^1]: Linux IMA produces runtime measurements of user-space binaries.
 However, these measurements aren't deterministic and thus, PCR\[10] can't be compared to a constant value.
 Instead, a policy engine must be used to verify the TPM event log against a policy.